 Present at the hearings were lawyers Lucía Inés Xilom and Abelina Osorio of the Popular Law Firm of Rabinal, who represent 36 victims, as well as several attorneys representing the accused.
 At least three of the accused are represented by public defenders.

-The civil defense patrols were created by and under the control of the Guatemalan army.
+The civil defense patrols (PACs) were created by and under the control of the Guatemalan army.
 Therefore, the plaintiffs requested that the State of Guatemala be considered as an additional defendant in the case, so that the state, as well as the individual defendants, can be held liable.
-Judge Domínguez rejected this request, arguing that the military commissioners were not state security agents.
+Judge Domínguez rejected this request, arguing that the members of the PACs were not state security agents.
 This contradicts the findings of the UN-sponsored Commission for Historical Clarification, which determined that the civil defense patrols were created by and under the control of the Guatemalan army, and that civil patrollers participated with the army in the commission of more than 600 massacres between 1978 and 1985.

 During the pretrial hearings, Morales Ruíz presented the formal accusation against the defendants.
 In addition, the court heard the recorded testimony of five of the victims.
 Morales Ruíz requested that the proceedings be held in reserve given the nature of the crimes.
 Judge Dominguez rejected the request, arguing that Guatemalan law dictates that once the defendants are taken into custody, the proceedings become public.